gnosis/dex-docs/docs/tutorial-cmm.md

 Transaction awaiting execution in the interface https://rinkeby.gnosis-safe.io/app/#/safes/$MASTER_SAFE/transactions
 ```

-Now, you should just follow the link, and sign and execute the transaction with the lower transaction- ID first.
+Now, you should just follow the link, and sign and execute the transaction with the lower transaction-ID first.
 It should look like this:

 ![Read tokenAddressToIdMap](assets/tutorial_bracket_strategy_signing.png)